Myrrha: Other versions

 The myth of Myrrha has been chronicled in several other works than Ovid's Metamorphoses.
 Among the scholars who recounted it are Apollodorus, Hyginus, and Antoninus Liberalis.
 All three versions differ.

-In his Bibliotheca, written around the 1st century B.C.
-Apollodorus tells of three possible parentages for Adonis.
+In his Bibliotheca, written around the 1st century B.C., Apollodorus tells of three possible parentages for Adonis.
 In the first he states that Cinyras arrived in Cyprus with a few followers and founded Paphos, and that he married Metharme, eventually becoming king of Cyprus through her family.
 Cinyras had five children by Metharme: the two boys, Oxyporos and Adonis, and three daughters, Orsedice, Laogore, and Braisia.
 The daughters at some point became victims of Aphrodite's wrath and had intercourse with foreigners, ultimately dying in Egypt.

-For the second possible parentage of Adonis, Apollodorus quotes Hesiod, who postulates that Adonis could be the child of Phoenix and Alphesiboia.
+For the second possible parentage of Adonis, Apollodorus quotes Hesiod, who postulates that Adonis could be the child of Phoenix and Alphesiboea.
 He elaborates no further on this statement.

 For the third option, he quotes Panyasis, who states that King Theias of Assyria had a daughter called Smyrna.
 Smyrna failed to honor Aphrodite, incurring the wrath of the goddess, by whom was made to fall in love with her father; and with the aid of her nurse she deceived him for twelve nights until her identity was discovered.
 Smyrna fled, but her father later caught up with her.
 Smyrna then prayed that the gods would make her invisible, prompting them to turn her into a tree, which was named the Smyrna.
 Ten months later the tree cracked and Adonis was born from it.

-In his Fabulae, written around 1 A.D.
-Hyginus states that King Cinyras of Assyria had a daughter by his wife, Cenchreis.
+In his Fabulae, written around 1 A.D., Hyginus states that King Cinyras of Assyria had a daughter by his wife, Cenchreis.
 The daughter was named Smyrna and the mother boasted that her child excelled even Venus in beauty.
 Angered, Venus punished the mother by cursing Smyrna to fall in love with her father.
 After the nurse had prevented Smyrna from committing suicide, she helped her engage her father in sexual intercourse.
 When Smyrna became pregnant, she hid in the woods from shame.
 Venus pitied the girl's fate, changing her into a myrrh tree, from which was born Adonis.